Tukurngailnguq School serves 219 students in grades Prekindergarten-12.

-Tukurngailnguq School's student population of 219 students has grown by 17% over five school years.
+Tukurngailnguq School's student population of 219 students has stayed relatively flat over five school years.

-The teacher population of 15 teachers has grown by 15% over five school years.
+The teacher population of 15 teachers has declined by 11% over five school years.

 The diversity score of Tukurngailnguq School is 0.02, which is less than the diversity score at state average of 0.71.
 The school's diversity has stayed relatively flat over five school years.